 - Differentiation isn’t individualized instruction.
 With individualized instruction, all students have the same goals, but each student goes through the material at different speeds and in different ways.

 For ELL students, you want to give them an opportunity to learn the same academic content as native English learners.
 For this reason, there are quite a few things you can differentiate in your class:

 - Content — This refers to what students are being taught.
 You can teach the same content to all students eventually, but alter the pace at which you’re teaching for different students.
-Students who are moving slower, working to grasp more fundamental vocabulary and ideas, can be given supplementary material at the same level.
-More complex or otherwise advanced material can be tacked on to the assignments for students who are moving faster.
+Students who are moving slower can be given supplementary material at the same level.

 - Assessment — This refers to what types of final products you want the students to complete.
 This can be the same assignment, but with different expectations.
-For example, you can have the student write a fictional story, but for some students, they only need to write two pages instead of three.
-More leeway can be provided in terms of assessing and grading English grammar and vocabulary usage.
-This can also involve giving different assignments altogether, or providing tests with simpler language (or definition banks) for your ELL students.
+It can involve giving different assignments altogether, or providing tests with simpler language for your ELL students.